 - Tidal differences for Harmac (7913), referenced on Point Atkinson, are in Canadian Tide and Current Tables, Volume 5. - 39 Tidal streams in Northumberland Channel are unusual as the set is continually to the east, due to the more rapid progression of the tide in the Strait of Georgia than in the channels south of Dodd Narrows.
-Maximum of this east-going stream is 1 to 2 kn at springs. - 40 Ferries on regular schedules cross the north end of Northumberland Channel from the Duke Point ferry terminal to Tsawwassen and between Nanaimo and Descanso Bay on Gabriola Island. - 41 A submarine cable crosses Northumberland Channel from a position 0.5 mile west of Dodd Narrows. - A tower at $49^{\circ}09.2'N$, $123^{\circ}50.5'W$ has red air obstruction lights. - 43 A submarine pipeline (sewer), 0.2 mile west of Harmac, extends 0.6 mile north into Northumberland Channel.
+Maximum of this east-going stream is 1 to 2 kn at springs. - 40 Ferries on regular schedules cross the north end of Northumberland Channel from the Duke Point ferry terminal to Tsawwassen and between Nanaimo and Descanso Bay on Gabriola Island. - 40.1 A submarine cable (fibre optic) extends from Descanso Bay on Gabriola Island towards Vancouver Harbour ending at the seaplane base.
+For detailed information see https://connectedcoast.ca/. - 41 A submarine cable crosses Northumberland Channel from a position 0.5 mile west of Dodd Narrows. - 42 A tower at $49^{\circ}09.2'N$, $123^{\circ}50.5'W$ has red air obstruction lights. - 43 A submarine pipeline (sewer), 0.2 mile west of Harmac, extends 0.6 mile north into Northumberland Channel.
 A salt water intake, constructed of concrete with 14 m over it, from which a pipeline leads shoreward lies close-off the Canexus Chemicals wharf.
-A pipeline extends 152 m offshore 0.1 mile west of the chemicals wharf. - Harmac, on the south side of Northumberland Channel about 1.5 miles west of Joan Point, is the site of a large pulp mill.
-The mill has a conspicuous 87 m chimney, which together with its smoke can be seen for many miles.
-Details of wharves in Northumberland Channel are given in Table 7.1.
+A pipeline extends 152 m offshore 0.1 mile west of the chemicals wharf. - 44 Harmac, on the south side of Northumberland Channel about 1.5 miles west of Joan Point, is the site of a large pulp mill.
+The mill has a conspicuous 87 m chimney,